Guide To Buy Probate Homes For Sale

 All Glendale Ca probate homes for sale are listed on the Multiple Listing Service and syndicated to internet portals like Zillow and Realtor(dot)com.
 Remember, the purpose of the court confirmation process is to ensure all interested parties know about the sale and have a chance to speak.

-Do I need all cash to buy a probate home?
+Do I need all cash when buying a probate property?

-No, it is possible to use a mortgage just as in any other purchase, but there are no contingencies.
+It is possible to use a mortgage just as in any other purchase, but there are no contingencies.

 How do I get my offer on a probate home accepted?

 The law says the home must sell for at least 90% of that court-appointed appraisal value.
 Assuming the list price is that value, your offer must be no less than 10% off that price.
 However, all bets are off if there are other buyers making an offer.

 If there is no competition from other buyers, do a little math.
 Your number should be just high enough that the “overbid” amount is unattractive to potential competitors.

 The judge favors buyers who understand buying a house from probate, so include the following in your offer: